jcorush/jcorush.github.io/README.md

 <section class="single-column">

 <h2>Research:</h2>
-<li>   I use a combination of population genetics, phylogenetic comparative methods, and natural history to investigate trait evolution in fishes.
-My research focuses on how life history traits—such as breeding behavior and migration patterns—contribute to variation in hybridization rates, population connectivity, or movement across landscapes.
-Two major lines of research in my lab include: (1) the evolution of breeding behavior in North American minnows, and (2) biogeography and life history evolution in Indo-Pacific mudskippers.</li>
+<li> I use population genetics, phylogenetic comparative methods, and natural history to study trait evolution in fishes.
+My research focuses on how life-history traits—such as breeding behavior and migration patterns—shape population connectivity, movement across landscapes, and hybridization rates.
+I then explore how these traits evolved.
+Two major lines of research in my lab are: (1) the evolution of breeding behavior in North American minnows, and (2) the biogeography and life-history evolution of Indo-Pacific mudskippers.</li>
 <br><br>
 <h2>Publications</h2>
 <li>For a full list of piblications see my <a href="https://scholar.google.com/citations?user=Xh3zefgAAAAJ&hl=en&oi=ao.html" title="Google Scholar page">Google Scholar page</a></li>